saideep-ghosh/Research-paper-submission-system-ev2/README.md

-Here’s a professional and informative `README.md` draft for the GitHub repository **Research-paper-submission-system-ev2**:

----

 # 📚 Research Paper Submission System

 A structured SQL-based backend system designed to manage the end-to-end workflow of research paper submissions, reviews, and conference assignments.